 What causes foot drop?

 This nerve is called the common peroneal nerve.
 However, it is also sometimes called the common fibular nerve, the external popliteal nerve or the lateral popliteal nerve.
-It's a small nerve that comes down off the sciatic nerve in the thigh.
+It's a small nerve that branches off from the sciatic nerve in the thigh.
 It runs down the back of the knee and winds around the top of the fibula to go into the muscles of the lower leg.
 It is very near the surface at this point and can be easily bruised or compressed.

 The most common causes are: